kompowiec/AST/README.md

 ##TODO
 * It's beta version - works main menu only.
 Must have functionality text-based game.
+* Add timer in doladowaniu account, wchich will give always date about two days later.
+* Add manually cofanie to menu insert #
+*
 * OPTIONAL: translate game for English language (the best option it add choice language in menu).

 ##License